tomkowz/TSFileCache/README.md

 If you want to check if key is set and if file for this key is cached already use `existsDataForKey:` method instead of `dataForKey:`.
 The reason for that is that you may don't know how big is the cached file and it might take a lot of time to read this file.
 Instead there is only simply check if file exists.

+#### `storeDataForUndefinedKey:`
+    NSString *key = [cache storeDataForUndefinedKey:data];

+You can also use method `-storeDataForUndefinedKey:` to store data if you don't know key with which data should be stored.
+The key will be generated and returned by method.
+Key is unique.

 #### `existsDataForKey:`
 	BOOL exists = [cache existsDataForKey:@"key"];